The Step-by-Step guide to launching a bootstrapped product start-up business

-It is going to be different for every Founder and business depending on things like the type of product or service you're selling, whether or not you have funding, experience or support.
-Even the type of personality traits you have can affect your journey.
+I've often been asked by those in various stages of their start-up business journey where I started and the path I followed.
+It is going to be different for every Founder and business depending on things like the type of product or service you're selling, whether or not you have funding, the experience or support you have and even the type of personality traits you have can affect the journey.

-So let's start with the basic questions
+Let's start with the basic questions

 Do you have business idea?

+If yes, make sure it's stripped back, streamlined and not overly complicated.
+You can always add to it once you're on your way.
+So many people find it hard to start because they've got such a complex vision or multi-faceted end-goal.
+This will only slow you down.
+Always start with tasks you feel confident about achieving.
 If you don't have a business idea, question why it is you want to start this journey because it's not for the faint-hearted.
 You will come up against so many challenges that you will need an extraordinary amount of passion and determination to overcome.
 If your heart is not in the business and you're not totally invested in it then it could all be a waste of time.

-What is your 'Why'?
+What is your 'Why?'

 Your 'why' is what will drive you and stop you from giving up.
 It's your reason for starting and the thing that you will turn to in your darkest days to give you the strength to carry on.
 It needs to be powerful.
 Mine was my son.
 I wanted to show him that regardless of my disabilities and disadvantages I could follow my dream and make a better future for us by working hard and believing in myself.